Applying for life insurance coverage with a health condition can get complicated sometimes.

-When applying for life insurance with anemia, the underwriters will want to know more details regarding your condition.
-This way, they can get a clearer idea about the severity of it, and how well you may be controlling it through medication or other avenues.
+This way, they can get a clearer idea about the severity of it, and whether or not you are controlling it through medication or other avenues.

 - When was your initial diagnosis of anemia?